Tony133/nestjs-api-boilerplate-jwt/README.md

 ## Config settings .env to connect MySQL

-Once the database has been configured, start the Nest App via `pnpm run start:dev` it automatically synchronizes the entities so it is ready to use. :heart_eyes_cat:
+Once the database has been configured, start the Nest App via `pnpm run start:dev` it automatically synchronizes the entities so it is ready to use.

 ```
    TYPEORM_CONNECTION = "mysql"